-Water Within City Service Area:

 - The proposed water system shall be designed and constructed to current City standards.
-[PMC 14.02.120] - Water is located on the north side of 1403 S Meridian.
-This is an 8" Cast Iron line - Any wells on the site must be decommissioned in accordance with Washington State requirements.
+[PMC 14.02.120] - There is a 12" Ductile Iron water main in E main that can supply water to this site. - Any wells on the site must be decommissioned in accordance with Washington State requirements.
 Documentation of the decommissioning must be provided along with submittal of engineering drawings.
-If an existing well is to remain, the well protection zone shall be clearly delineated and appropriate backflow protection (Reduced Pressure Backflow Assemblies) shall be installed at all points of connection to the public water system.
-[PMC 14.02.220(3)(b)] - The minimum distance between water lines and sewer lines shall be 10-feet horizontally and 18-inches vertically.
-If this criterion cannot be met, the applicant shall isolate the sewer and water lines by encasement, shielding, or other approved methods.
-[PMC 14.02.120(f) & CS 301.1(8)] - The applicant shall provide and install the water meters required to service the site.
-[PMC 14.02.120(f) & CS 301.3] Note: a 1" minimum water meter is required for buildings requiring a sprinkler system [PMC 14.02.120(f) & CS 301.3]

-- Any existing services that are to be abandoned at this site shall be disconnected at the main, the corp. stop removed, and the service plugged to city standards.
-[PMC 14.02.120(f)] - The applicant shall be responsible for the operation and maintenance of the proposed water system located on private property.
+If an existing well is to remain, the well protection zone shall be clearly delineated and appropriate backflow protection (Reduced Pressure

+Backflow Assemblies) shall be installed at all points of connection to the public water system.
+[PMC 14.02.220(3)(b)]

+• The applicant shall provide and install the water meter required to service the site.
+[PMC 14.02.120(f) & CS 301.3]

-→ Backflow Protection
+→Backflow Protection